inertia666/ReaperFaderportNative/README.md

 - Automation buttons
 - A way to implement busses and view them on the surface
 - VCA Leader view
+- VI view (filters tracks if there is a virtual instrument somewhere in the fx chain)
 - Navigation with transport wheel (not working very well)
 - Pin the master bus to the surface
+- Link - toggle follow Reaper on/off
-- Enable bypass, macro, link, VI, Audio buttons to assign to custom actions
+- Enable bypass, macro, buttons to assign to custom actions
 - Pan/Param wheel
 - Shift + Save, Redo, Undo